ahb7/CRUD_REST_APIs/README.md

 5. Start the application
    - python app.py

-Once the application is started, go to localhost on Postman and test the APIs.
+Once the application is started, go to localhost:5000 on Postman and test the APIs.
 To test create and update key value pair should be provided for name, email and password.